 Pineapple Lumps are chocolate coated, pineapple flavoured chews and were invented in the small town of Oamaru back in the 50’s.
 Since then they’ve become one of New Zealand’s favourite confectioneries, and because similar candies are difficult to find elsewhere they are often a popular gift to send to Kiwis expats overseas.
 Incredibly addictive.

 Get it at: Any NZ supermarket, corner store or service station.
+You can also get them on Amazon (for a price).

 Boil-ups are particularly popular in Maori communities in NZ and are cooked by boiling different ingredients together like a soup, usually with a pork base.
 Popular ingredients are pumpkin, potatoes, pork and watercress.
 It’s also common to add Maori style dumplings, known as ‘doughboys’ into the mix.
 Perfect if you’re craving a bit of hearty, home cooked comfort food.